abirrer/whats-the-weather/README.md

 Improvements:
 <ul>
-    <li>Passing of the location value from homepage to detail page is ugly, not user-friendly, and easily tampered with (currently using router/params  but could have also used some type of state mgmt with redux, also context api).
+    <li>Passing of the location value from homepage to detail page is easily tampered with (currently using router/params but could have also used some type of state mgmt with redux, also context api).
     <li>Consider another location to make API request and store the data so that different pages can access data (like city name and temp on the dashboard and all details in the detail page).
     <li>Maintain updated city list after user addition (on refresh and back/forth navigation).
+    <li>Input validation at the time of submit re: is duplicate, is an acceptable location/spelled correctly, etc.
-    <li>Input validation error message to appear when a city inputted is a duplicate.
+    <li>Input validation error message to appear with specific, helpful context.
     <li>Back arrow for user to navigate to the homepage within the application.
     <li>Allow user to click enter key to submit input.
     <li>User selection of units (metric vs imperial, etc.).